Roseinfire/FrameBlock/README.md

   * Google Drive
   * Github
   * Lichess
-Their content become less interactive or less usefull.
+<br>Their content become less interactive or less usefull.
-Google Drive unable to download files, Github will not show icons.
+<br>Google Drive unable to download files, Github will not show icons.
 ### It's best to disable FrameBlock on Trusted Sites, but keep enabled by default.